 One of my favorite parts of traveling and living abroad is learning about new holiday traditions.
 Whether it is new traditions for familiar holidays or entirely new holidays!
 Easter traditions in Slovenia are vibrant and some have become iconic to the country.

 I wanted to share my personal experiences over the holiday weekend and pair it with other traditions around the country.
 I realize that this is a religious holiday and not practiced by everyone in Slovenia.
-There are a lot of Orthodox Christians who will celebrate on the following Sunday, and myself, I am not religious but I like to celebrate the traditions of any holiday!
+There are Orthodox Christians who will celebrate on the following Sunday, and others who do not celebrate either.

 On Friday, while out to eat at Odprta Kuhna I saw several tables full of butarice (or butara).
-The best way to describe them is sort of like a bouquet in English they are often referred to as bundles.
+The best way to describe them is sort of like a bouquet in English.
+They are often referred to as bundles.
 In different parts of Slovenia, they use different flowers, branches, or greenery in them.
 The most common being olive branches.
-They are meant to be taken to church on the Sunday before Easter, called Cvetna Nedelja (Flower Sunday), to be blessed by the priest, a custom dating back to the 9th century in Central Europe.
-Ljubljana’s butarice is my favorite with all of the colors painted on dried wood shavings.
+They are meant to be taken to church on the Sunday before Easter, called Cvetna Nedelja (literally Flower Sunday or Palm Sunday), to be blessed by the priest, a custom dating back to the 9th century in Central Europe.
+Ljubljana’s butarica is my favorite with all of the colors painted on dried wood shavings.